CedarGroveStudios/AD9833_ADSR_FeatherWing/README.md

 ## Overview
 The AD9833 ADSR FeatherWing project is a software and hardware extension of previous work done on the AD9833 Precision Waveform Generator FeatherWing.
 The ADSR project adds output amplitude control to simulate the Attack-Decay-Sustain-Release envelope needed to simulate musical instrument sounds.
 The AD9833 ADSR FeatherWing is an Adafruit Feather-compatible module.
-The Waveform Generator portion, controlled by SPI, produces an op-amp buffered sine, triangle, or square wave output with a practical frequency range of approximately 0.5Hz to 100KHz with 0.1Hz resolution.
+The Waveform Generator portion, controlled by SPI, produces an op-amp buffered sine, triangle, or square wave output with a practical frequency range of 0.5Hz to 100KHz with 0.1Hz resolution.
 The on-board AD5245 Digital Potentiometer is a 256-step 10K potentiometer controlled by I2C.
 This PCB version includes enhanced power supply noise reduction and an improved output buffer amplifier with higher gain-bandwidth product.

 Example MIDI synthesizer and sweep generator code is provided in the repository (sweep example video: https://youtu.be/O1vMfLoCWzg).
 MIDI synthesizer and sweep generator code was tested with a Feather M4 Express using CircuitPython version 4.1.0 rc-1.